MadushanDinusha/Multi-Module-Maven-Project-Using-Java/README.md

 # Multi-Module-Maven-Project-Using-Java
-This project is done to understand the concept of Maven multi-module
+This project has done to understand the concept of Maven multi-module
 In the parent Module there are two sub-modules
   i)  Core
   ii) Service